chairleague/hots-rules/README.md

 ### Team Schedules

 Teams are matched by rating and time available.
-[Team's can manage their preferred schedules here.](account_team_schedule_path)Currently, Chair League requires teams to select at least 3 days of the week they would prefer to play on.
+[Team's can manage their preferred schedules here.](account_team_schedule_path) Currently, Chair League requires teams to select at least 3 days of the week they would prefer to play on.
 This is so we can guarantee there is a time both teams would be willing to play at.

+### Team Timezones

+Teams select timezones to play at.
+By default, timezones for all teams are Central Time.
+Timezones are used for both recruiting players and matchmaking.

+- **Select Eeastern Time** if you want to play earlier in the night.
+(EST, INDIANA)
+- **Select Central Time** if you want to play in the middle of the night.
+- **Select Pacific Time** if you want to play later in the night.
+(PST, MST, ALASKA, HAWAII, ARIZONA)